Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Model

 which, by definition of unused service, is equivalent to

 From the dynamics of the queues, it is easy to prove that

 with probability 1.
-Intuitively, if there is unused service in queue $i$ in time slot $k$ ($u_i(k)>0$), it is because the potential service is larger than the number of jobs in line available to be served (i.e. because $q_i(k)+a_i(k)<s_i(k)$).
+Intuitively, if there is unused service in queue $i$ in time slot $k$ ($u_i(k)>0$), the potential service is larger than the number of jobs in line available to be served (i.e., $q_i(k)+a_i(k)<s_i(k)$).
 Then, the queue should be empty in time slot $k+1$.
 Therefore, $u_i(k)>0$ implies $q_i(k+1)=0$.
+Similarly, $q_i(k+1)>0$ implies $u_i(k)=0$.